Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 Seeds of a Solution: Rebuilding a Caregiving Village

-The caregiving village didn’t disappear because people stopped caring.
-It disappeared because the structure that supported it dissolved.
+The caregiving village didn't disappear because people stopped caring.

-Structure can be rebuilt, not by returning to the past but by creating intentional communities of care in the present.
+Structure can be rebuilt, not by returning to the past, but by creating intentional communities of care in the present.

+No single intervention will solve the crisis.
 Rebuilding support requires layers: personal, community, and policy.

 Peer-Led Caregiver Pods

-Small groups of caregivers can share respite, resources, and emotional support.
-Technology can help people connect by geography or care needs, but the core is human presence.
+Technology can help people connect by geography or care needs, but the core is still human presence and reciprocity.

 Intergenerational Housing and Proximity by Design

-Co-housing, ADUs (Accessory Dwelling Units), and multigenerational neighborhoods offer ways to bring families closer without sacrificing independence.
+Co-housing communities, ADUs (Accessory Dwelling Units), and multigenerational neighborhoods offer ways to bring families closer without sacrificing independence.

-Other countries are innovating in this space.
+Other countries are already innovating in this space.

 Cultural and Policy Shifts

-Technology as a Connector
+Technology as a Connector, Not a Replacement

-Tech should amplify human connection…not replace it.
+Tech should amplify human connection, not replace it.

 Can We Reclaim the Caregiving Village?

-Modernity gave us longer lives, greater mobility, and broader opportunity.
 It also took something essential: the shared caregiving fabric that once held families together.

 The village wasn't perfect.